 We tried anyway.
 I attended most meetings.
 I became an active campaigner.
 I flyposted leaflets until my hands literally bled.
 I regularly engaged with Labour councillors losing sleep over cuts from central government that left them with agonizing budget choices at Town Hall.
 Because of this, I also agreed to do some work for Labour in getting the Fair Deal for Sheffield campaign rolling out online to raise awareness about the disproportionate cuts to our city from Westminster.
 And while at times, bizarrely, finding myself sat laughing with people like Lord Glasman in Labour workshops, and groups like Progress and even the Fabians having an air of unreality about them, I kept going – as many of us did – to get Labour back into power.

-In my column “What Ed Said,” I wrote at length about the media’s caricature of “Red” Ed and how he somewhat understandably softened his stance on austerity after attending the March 26th March for an Alternative and being bashed by protesters for not being radical enough, and lambasted by the press for attending the demonstration in the first place, juxtaposed with shots of a minority of “violent” protesters – all the while being subject to undermining by Blairites who felt he wasn’t cosying up to the corporate world enough.
+In my old online column “What Ed Said,” I wrote at length about the media’s caricature of “Red” Ed and how he somewhat understandably softened his stance on austerity after attending the March 26th March for an Alternative and being bashed by protesters for not being radical enough, and lambasted by the press for attending the demonstration in the first place, juxtaposed with shots of a minority of “violent” protesters – all the while being subject to undermining by Blairites who felt he wasn’t cosying up to the corporate world enough.
 Despite this, he called out the bankers, the media monopolies, and even landlords, and promised to push the break pedal on austerity and shift course for the country.
 My fear was, if even this failed, Blairites would claim it was time to return towards the right.

 Making an ill-advised quest to actively oppose Scottish independence while failing to reach out to working class communities that were instead courted by a UK Independence Party appealing to their darker nature, a Labour leader impossibly trying to be all things to all people was finished off by two forms of nationalism.
 In addition, Ed, who had worked with Benn and Brown, tried the tactic of trying to appeal to everyone else that remained – and, as is usually the case with such an approach – ended up pleasing few of them.
 The Blairites despised him; the socialist membership complained he wasn’t going far enough.
 Thus, there was no great movement to get him into power, and the Tories this time took a majority win.